Cummins Inc at UBS Global Industrials and Transportation Confere

 Steven Fisher - UBS Investment Bank, Research Division - Executive Director and Senior Analyst

 Okay.
 Good morning.
-Welcome to the kickoff of the UBS Global Industrials and Transportation Conference.
-I'm Steve Fisher, UBS machinery and engineering construction analyst.
-We are very pleased to have Cummins lead us off here today.
-We have James Hopkins, Executive Director of Investor Relations.
+I'm Steve Fisher, UBS machinery, engineering and construction analyst.
+We're really pleased to have Cummins with us to start off day 2 with Jack Kienzler, Executive Director of Investor Relations.

+We're going to run this as a fireside chat.
+There are no slides.
+You can use the question function to post questions, and we can address them during this session.

-If anyone has any questions for the discussion as we go through it, please submit them through the website app, and they will come directly to me.
-Before we get started, as a research analyst, I'm required to provide certain disclosures relating to the nature of my own relationship and that of UBS with any company on which I express a view on this call today.
-These disclosures are available at www.ubs.com/disclosures.
-Alternatively, please reach out to me, and I can provide them to you after the call.
-So with that, James, it's great to have you here.
+Now before we get started, as a research analyst, I'm required to provide certain disclosures relating to the nature of my relationship and that of UBS with any companies in which we express view on this call today.
+These disclosures are available at www.ubs.com/disclosures, alternatively, please reach out to me, and I can provide them to you after the call.

 Cummins Inc at UBS Global Industrials and Transportation Conference (Virtual) Transcript